-With an emphasis on the quantitative skills needed in the business environment, the Bachelor of Science in Business (BSB) provides a solid foundation in the disciplines of accounting, finance, operations, management and business analysis.
-While studying the core subjects, students will also examine in depth a wide spectrum of business-related issues, such as how to run a business (including their own, should entrepreneurship be the goal); how to understand the changing definition of profit in today's global marketplace; and the causes of business success and failure.
-The BS in Business also provides a fast track for admission to the MBA, as well as Master of Science degrees in Taxation, Finance and Marketing, and Master of Science in Accounting Data & Analytics as well as the Master of Arts in Counseling Psychology and Industrial-Organizational Psychology.
+With an emphasis on the quantitative and analytical skills needed in the business environment, the Bachelor of Science in Business (BSB) provides a solid foundation in the functional aspects of business organizations including accounting, finance, operations, marketing, information technology, and data analysis.
+While studying the core subjects, students will examine in-depth a wide spectrum of business-related issues, such as how to organize and run a business; how to identify business opportunities and to create value; how to understand the changing definitions of profit and success in a global and diverse marketplace; and the causes of business success and failure.
+The BSB also provides a pathway to graduate study such as the MBA, the Master of Science degrees in Taxation or Finance, and the Master of Arts in Counseling Psychology or Industrial-Organizational Psychology.

-The BSB implements a flexible course of study designed to build skills in the quantitative and analytical areas needed for success while maximizing the number of transfer credits counted toward the degree.
-The choice of eleven concentrations allows students to align coursework with their career interest - ensuring students develop the skills needed to reach their professional goals.
+The BSB implements a flexible course of study designed to build skills in the quantitative and analytical areas needed for success while maximizing the number of transfer credits that can be counted toward the degree.
+The choice of eleven concentrations allows students the option to specialize in a particular area, aligning coursework with their career interests to reach their professional goals.